 Raspberry Pi:

-If using Raspberry Pi images, a caching service (varnish
+If using Raspberry Pi images, a caching service (varnish) may prevent plugins from loading immediately after editing init.js.

 Restart services to clear cache: